sandwich-coder/CubeDimAE/README.md

 - **cubedimae.pdf**: The paper published at **BigComp2025** on February.
 - cube_dim.py: The implementation of the algorithm.
 - experiment.py: The experiment script used for the paper.
-- requirement.txt: The packages needed for the implementation and experiment.
+- conda-requirement.txt: The packages required for the implementation and experiment.
-- requirement_frozen.txt: The versions used in the paper.
 - materials: The figures and plotting script for this README.